Skip to main content

 On the website of the KU Leuven, you can also find some information about student housing in Leuven.

-2) You can also look for accommodations on Facebook.
-There are several Facebook groups specifically for students looking for housing.
+Facebook - groups specifically for students looking for housing.

 When looking at rooms on Facebook you have to be cautious for scams.
 If you are considering taking a room of a private person make sure to visit the room first.

-3) A partner of ESN Leuven that allows for a safe third-party rental from abroad: https://housinganywhere.com
+HousingAnywhere is partner of ESN Leuven that allows for a safe third-party rental from abroad.

-b) When in doubt ask a local about the address - you can do that here or send us a message! (through Facebook or send a email to info@esnleuven.be)
+• When in doubt ask a local about the address - you can find lots resources here or send us an email at .